cephascard0207/LendAPaw_app/README.md

 This project is licensed under a custom lend a paw app license - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Acknowledgments & Contributor Credits

+- Project Contributors > Cephas Cardozo & Andy Fernandes
 - Thanks to Thunkable for providing a platform to build the app.
-- Special thanks to all contributors and test users of "Lend a Paw" app.